cwieder/py-ssPA/README.md

 ```
 pip install sspa

 ```

+### Input data

+Omics matrix in the form of a Pandas DataFrame

+Data matrix must be scaled prior to use with sspa (each feature must have mean = 0 and SD = 1)

-Basic usage
+### Basic usage

 ```
 import sspa
 ```

-We will import the metabolite pathways from the Reactome database.
+We will import and process the metabolite pathways from the Reactome database into a python dictionary.
 We can specify any of the Reactome organism names.
 This returns a dictionary of pathways and compounds and a pathway name mapping dictionary

 ```